Balnain

-Balnain (Baile an Athàin) is a small village in Glenurquhart, Scotland, about 5 miles west of Drumnadrochit.
+Balnain (Baile an Athàin) is a small village in Glen Urquhart, Scotland, about 5 miles west of Drumnadrochit.
 It is mostly dependent on tourism, forestry, agriculture and farming.
 The first buildings were created in the 1870s and 1880s and minor expansions occurred in the 1900s, 1960s and 1970.
 Its height above sea level is 123.6m.

 Overview

-The River Enrick runs past the village and through to Loch Meiklie.
+The River Enrick runs through from Loch Meiklie. past the village.
 The village also has a primary school.

-Balnain is a small village 5 miles north of Glenurquhart, Scotland.
-The River Enrick runs past the village and through to Loch Meiklie.
-The local guest house was called Meiklie House, but is now Glenurquhart House.
+Balnain is a small village in Glen Urquhart, Scotland, 5 miles west of Drumnadrochit, Scotland.